bendps/tdr2nrj/README.md

 - 1.1 to 1.3 correspond to "Energy expenditure estimation" section of the results
 - 2.1 to 2.4 correspond to "Random forest analysis for detecting feeding activity" section
 - 2.5 corresponds to "Feeding activity estimation and comparison with historical proxies"
-- 3 corresponds to at-sea energetics of Adélie penguins.
+- 3 corresponds to "At-sea energetics of Adélie penguins"

 For further info, contact benjamin.dupuis@ens-lyon.org